rm-rf-humans/Calculus-Genius/README.md

 # Mouse Ai
-Requires:
-You must use Python 3.7.6.
-Libraries:
+This project for help you to use your hand instead of touchpad and make your hand like mouse.
+# Requirements
+1. Python version 3.7.6
-Mediapipe
+2. Mediapipe
+3. numpy
+4. Opencv
+5. Autopy
+# Installation
-pip install mediapipe
+1. pip install mediapipe
-numpy
-pip install numpy
+2. pip install numpy
-Opencv
-pip install opencv-python
+3. pip install autopy
-Autopy
-pip install autopy
+4. pip install opencv-python